Jayasagar/android-video-gallery/README.md

 ###### Solution
-* Store video and thumbnail in the internal storage so that it is specific to application
+* Store video in the internal storage so that it is specific to application
 * Store video information(Name, duration, URIs) in the SQLLite so that we can easily query and present to user
 * On click play video

+###### Expected/Not Clear
+* On click on video plays continuously
+*

+###### Pending
+* Card view margin top -- DONE
+* Order By creation date - ORM - DONE
+* Play video on click - DONE
+** Stop continuous playing -- Not Clear to fix - TODO
+* Infinite Scroll -- DONE
+* Date conversion -- DONE
+* User to fill the video name
+* Loggers
+* Notify adapter after Recorded Video -- DONE
+* Play icon on card --

 ###### Features
 * Video recording